 Press and hold the Home button for 3 seconds to power off.

-After entering each settings interface in the app, single-finger left to slide back to the previous interface.
+After entering each settings interface in the app, single-finger right to slide back to the previous interface.

 Camera is used to take panoramic photos and videos.